saf-dmitry/taskpaper-mode/README.md

     Emphasis with *asterisks* or _underscores_.
     Strong emphasis with **asterisks** or __underscores__.

 You can use whichever style you prefer; the only restriction is that the same character must be used as opening and closing emphasis delimiter.
 A `*` or `_` character surrounded by whitespaces, or backslash-escaped, will not trigger emphasis.
-By default, emphasis will be displayed in italics while strong emphasis will be displayed in boldface.
+By default, emphasis will be displayed in italic while strong emphasis will be displayed in bold face.

+The span of the emphasis is limited to a single item.
+Arbitrary character-level inline emphasis is supported although not encouraged.
+Emphasis and strong emphasis can be nested.

 You can hide the markup delimiters by configuring user option `taskpaper-hide-markup`.
 The underlying buffer content remains unchanged, but asterisks and underscores as emphasis markers will be hidden.
 Markup hiding can be toggled using `C-c C-x C-m` (`taskpaper-toggle-markup-hiding`).